Moving to Czech Republic

 - Purchase the complete Expat Arrivals Czech Republic Guide (PDF)

-As one of the most developed and industrialised economies in Central Europe, expats moving to the Czech Republic will find that the country is not only a popular tourist destination, but it's also growing as an expat destination.
-A small and safe land-locked country, the Czech Republic is the western part of the former Czech and Slovak Federal Republic (Czechoslovakia), which split to form two separate states in 1993.
+As one of the most developed and industrialised economies in Central Europe, expats moving to the Czech Republic will find that the country is not only a popular tourist destination, but also a growing expat destination.
+A small and safe landlocked country, the Czech Republic is the western part of the former Czech and Slovak Federal Republic (Czechoslovakia), which split to form two separate states in 1993.

 Most new arrivals will find themselves living in Prague, which is the site of the European headquarters of many international companies.
 Recently, the city’s economic structure has become less industrial and more service-oriented.
-Strong industrial sectors include electronics, pharmaceuticals, iron and steel production, machinery manufacturing, and chemical production.
-Thriving service-based sectors include financial services, commercial services, tourism and teaching.
+Strong sectors include machinery, manufacturing, tourism and finance.
 All of these industries are ideal for expats looking for opportunities to work in the Czech Republic.

 The Czech Republic has a developed transport system, with Prague having an established network of trains, buses, trams and a metro.
 Expats living in Prague may get by without owning a car, but those living outside of the city will likely need a vehicle for getting around.

-Healthcare in the Czech Republic is adequate and has improved in recent years, with most large medical facilities centred in Prague.
+Healthcare in the Czech Republic is of a high standard, with most large medical facilities centred in Prague.
 Many doctors and dentists are able to speak English.
 Healthcare is free to all citizens and is provided through compulsory contributions to a state-approved insurance fund.
 Most expats working in the country will qualify for Czech public healthcare, depending on their residency status.
 The Czech Republic also has reciprocal health agreements with some countries, so expats should explore their options in this regard.